valkey-io/valkey-doc/commands/client-list.md

 * `lib-version`: The client library version as set by `CLIENT SETINFO`
 * `tot-net-in`: Total network input bytes read from this client.
 Added in Valkey 8.0
 * `tot-net-out`: Total network output bytes sent to this client.
 Added in Valkey 8.0
-* `tot-cmds`: Total count of commands this client executed, not including commands executed recursively (like commands in Lua scripts).
+* `tot-cmds`: Total count of commands this client executed.
 Added in Valkey 8.0

 The client flags can be a combination of: